 True sole custody is rare since the courts try to keep both parents in a child’s life.
 Unless there are extenuating circumstances, some form of joint custody is the most common.
-The court mixes and matches these elements as they best fit a situation.
+A situation of serious mental illness may fall into this category.
+More on that momentarily.

 Once the distance becomes too great, however, it’s more difficult.
 For instance, if one parent lives in Portland and the other in Salem, a joint physical arrangement is less feasible.